 10. Etsy, Amazon, Ebay, etc.

-Collectors are accustomed to finding original artwork on these platforms, so establish an account and use social media and your emailing list to drive people to your online store.
+Collectors are accustomed to finding original artwork on these platforms, so establish an account and then use your social media and email list to drive people to your online store.

 12. Art Reps, Designers, and Independent Dealers